 An emergent approach to learning results in each Forest School day feeling unique to educators and children alike.
-Though each day is responsive- child-centred and interest-led- the rhythm of the day remains consistent from day-to-day to help meet the needs of a wide range of children in supporting play, learning, challenge and comfort.
+Though each day is responsive- child-centered and interest-led- the rhythm of the day remains consistent from week-to-week to help meet the needs of a wide range of children in supporting play, learning, challenge and comfort.